 While you can correct some of these immediately during the inspection, others may take you a bit longer.
 They may also require a re-inspection.
-So, don’t let too much time go in between the first inspection and the re-inspection. (tweet this)
+Don’t let too much time go in between the first inspection and the re-inspection. (tweet this)

-If you had to change some things and were in violation be sure to provide ongoing training to your food staff.
-Verbal training as well as signs everywhere can help.
+If you had to change some things and were in violation, be sure to provide ongoing training to your food staff.
+Verbal training as well as prominent signage can help.

 Getting dinged for health code violations can spell disaster for your restaurant, especially once word gets out.